behnam-mk/SwipeBrickBreaker/README.md

 # SwipeBrickBreaker

-graphical CPP game inspired by Swipe Brick Breaker
+Graphical CPP game inspired by Swipe Brick Breaker.

+In this project we have used an outdated graphic library.